-- Graduates employed in judicial clerkships of any type, including but not limited to staff attorney positions and judicial fellowships.
+- Judicial clerkships of any type, including but not limited to staff attorney positions and judicial fellowships.

-- Graduates employed in academic teaching, research, or clinical fellowship positions.
+- Academic teaching, research, or clinical fellowship positions

-- Graduates employed in short-term positions of less than one year.
+- Short-term positions of less than one year

-- Graduates who have accepted an offer from a firm, regardless of start date.
+- Deferred associates who have accepted an offer from a firm, regardless of start date.

-Graduates who may be ineligible now will still be eligible to apply to the Bellotti program if they become employed in a qualified law-related public interest position within five years of graduation.
+Graduates who may be ineligible now will still be eligible to apply to the Bellotti program if they become employed in a qualified law-related public interest position within two years of graduation.

 Applicants must also meet the following criteria: